openhab/openhab-docs/administration/logging.md

 logDebug("heating-control.rules", "This is a log entry of type Debug!")
 ```

-The main package of all script/rules based log entries is predefined as `org.eclipse.smarthome.model.script`.
+The main package of all script/rules based log entries is predefined as `org.openhab.model.script`.
 The chosen subpackage is appended to the end of the main package.
 It can be useful for filtering or package-based log level settings.